philusdevs/Hykros-Lobby/content/simulacra/ming-jing.md

 ### Advancements

 </br>
-1★ Whenever a Heavy Wound is applied, you deal devouring damage to the target equal to 30% of ATK.
-This effect can occur no more than once every 0.5 seconds.
+1★ Every time grievous is applied, deal devouring damage equal to 50% of ATK to the target.
+This effect can only be triggered 1 time every 0.5 seconds.Every time the weapon's ignite trait is applied to a non-grievous target, the target becomes grievous for 7 seconds.

 </br>